 New software and technologies are constantly pushing chipmakers to produce

 the next generation of chips, which come out every couple of years.
 Because

 new software and operating-system features take advantage of these new

-graphics and other features that make them
+are continually redesigned with graphics and other features to make them

-more user friendly but that

-also require chips that have higher processing speeds.
-Also, if you select
+more user friendly but require chips with higher processing speeds.
+Also,

 or school, seconds will feel like hours while you wait for it to complete